Last updated: July, 2025

 Conclusion

-Friendship Bench is one of the most cost-effective life-improving charities we have evaluated in-depth so far.
+Friendship Bench is one of the most cost-effective and well-evidenced life-improving charities we have evaluated in-depth so far.
 It is possible that future research could update our evaluation.
 Overall, we think Friendship Bench is a cost-effective way to improve global wellbeing, and is a particularly good fit for donors who value improving lives.

 FAQs